 Summary of the revision

+In this revision, a new dispatch system GoTa is introduced in Section 1.10, its core parameters are included in Table 1 and the detailed description is added in Appendix 10 of this report.

 Scope

 Demand in the land mobile service is on the increase due to annual growth as well as to new data-based service requirements.
 This has led to the development of more spectrally efficient technologies utilizing digital modulation and in many cases trunking.
 These technologies are being introduced in systems worldwide to accommodate this demand.